Daniel-Alievsky/algart-tiff/README.md

 * You can read or write any rectangular area of image, either as `byte[]` arrays or as suitable primitive-type array (`short[]` for 16 bits/sample, `float[]` for floating-point etc.)
 * You also can read or write separate TIFF tiles (or strips) with/without decoding/encoding data
 * Concept of `TiffMap`, describing the grid of rectangular tiles, simplifies work with large images
-* You can create large TIFF step-by-step: you _start_ writing new image, then add data tile-per-tile or by a sequence of rectangular fragments, then _complete_ writing this image
+* You can create a large TIFF step-by-step: you _start_ writing a new image, then add data tile-per-tile or by a sequence of rectangular fragments, then _complete_ writing this image
 * If you add data by rectangular areas, you may control which tiles are already ready (filled with data), and flush them to file; so you can create a huge TIFF file without using a large amount of RAM

 This library is compatible with the [SCIFIO](https://github.com/scifio/scifio).
 This library is independent on SCIFIO, but recognizes the situation when SCIFIO (`io.scif` package) is available in the classpath.
 In this case, the `TiffReader` and `TiffWriter` classes also "understand" all TIFF compressions supported by `io.scif.formats.tiff.TiffCompression` class, in addition to the built-in compression formats.